A Introduction to Looker for Developers

-Being able to consume, make sense of and action insights from data is the key to success in the Data Economy.
-To do this executives and employees across your company need reports, but these are often complex and time consuming to conceptualise and build.
+The ability to consume, make sense of and action insights from data is key to success in the Data Economy.
+To do this executives and employees across your company need reports, but these are often complex and time-consuming to conceptualise and build.

-Businesses need to make decisions fast and their data needs change quickly – by the time a report is developed the insights it provides may already be obsolete.
+Businesses need to make decisions fast and their data needs change quickly – by the time a report is created the insights it provides may already be obsolete.

-Looker is addressing this problem by providing a flexible data platform that let’s teams across the business visualise data and collaborate on insights, all within a strong governance framework.
+Looker addresses this problem by providing a flexible data platform that lets teams across the business visualise data and collaborate on insights, all within a strong governance framework.

 This article focuses on the developer benefits of the Looker platform.
 Most of the BI tools available in the market today do not allow parallel development by multiple developers at the same time and is one of the key reasons for high dev time of BI reports.